⚠️ Trigger Warning:

 Victor Marlowe was Miami's most predatory art dealer.
 He was a man who stood a little too close to young women at his art exhibits.
 He whispered promises of fame between gulps of champagne, only to discard the girls like torn flyers under his pointed boots.
 Victor - the name itself reeked of arrogance.
 Tiffany had heard many rumors of young women being silenced by contracts, others disappearing entirely from the glittering nightlife circuit.
 As she stepped into the gallery, a sour note cut through the otherwise refined air, something lingering like vinegar beneath the polish of floral arrangements and amber undertones.
 This off-kilter scent betrayed a crack in Victor's facade before she even noticed how his suit strained against his frame.
 Men like Victor believed beauty was meant to be consumed, auctioned, and owned.
 No one would fall victim to him tonight.

 Victor was tall, barrel-chested; his dark suit strained across his shoulders as if it found him repulsive.
-His jawline was heavy and square, but marred by indulgence; his eyes were small and predatory, scanning the women in the room the way he appraised a piece of art on a gallery wall.
+His jawline was heavy and square but marred with indulgence, eyes small and predatory, scanning the women in the room the way he appraised a piece of art on a gallery wall.
 He spotted Tiffany nearly instantly but turned his eyes away, not to seem too eager.
 Beneath the arrogance, there was desperation.

 The gallery had been bleeding money for months.
 Those who used to place fine art in their penthouses were now purchasing digital currency and trying to become internet influencers.
 Victor’s reputation was propped up only by charm and intimidation.
 Rumors that whispered of bankruptcy spread like smoke through Miami’s art scene, and every smile he gave tonight was tinged with an appetite, not for beauty, but for survival.
 He smirked for a moment, stroking his salt-and-pepper beard with thick, calloused fingers as he approached.